Nonlinear Stability of Planar Vortex Patches in an ideal fluid: Preliminaries

+By performing a similar procedure to the one in \cite{T}, in the following theorem we prove existence of a family of steady vortex patches concentrated near an isolated minimum point of $H$.
+Similar results have been obtained by Elcrat and Miller \cite{EM,EM2}.

-To state the theorem, we need some notations slightly different.
-Here and in the sequel $x_1\in D$ is a strict local minimum point of $H$.
-Without loss of generality, we assume that $x_1$ is the unique minimum point of $H$ on $\overline{B_{r}(x_1)}$ for some $r$ small.
+To state our result, we need some notations slightly different.
+Here and in the sequel let $x_1\in D$ be a strict local minimum point of $H$.
+We choose a sufficiently small positive number $r$ such that $x_1$ is the unique minimum point of $H$ on $\overline{B_{r}(x_1)}$ and $B_r(x_1)\subset\subset D$.
 Define